-- Select a text message from the list and press the Select soft key or the key to read the message contents. - To scroll through the contents, press the Up or Down Navigation key. - To scroll to the previous or next message, press the Left or Right Navigation key.
+- View: read the text message. - Delete: deletes the text message. - Send: send the text message. - Highlight the View option and press the Select soft key or the key to read the message contents. - 3.
+To scroll through the contents, press the Up or Down Navigation key. - To scroll to the previous or next message, press the Left or Right Navigation key.